 Manage Body Changes

 You'll want to spend a little time making some adjustments in your child's wardrobe.
-Gaucher disease can affect the way they looks.
+Gaucher disease can affect the way they look.
 They may be shorter than their friends, or their stomach may look round because of an enlarged liver or spleen.

 Surround yourself with people who care for and support you or your child.
 When you feel worried or stressed, turn to close family or friends.
 Don't hesitate to ask them for help when you get overwhelmed.